When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - what would have happened if the breach had not taken place (and the contract was performed).

 Beyond these fundamental rules of for awards of damages, calculations to arrive at the measure of damages can get complicated.
-The law of damages is a mature area of law, which arises from 100s of years of contested disputes.

 - remoteness of damage: the damage must be reasonably foreseeable, assessed as at the date of the contract